Alejogb1/job-board/blog-data/does-a-futuresordered-alternative-exist-that-provides-sequential-results.md

 id: "does-a-futuresordered-alternative-exist-that-provides-sequential-results"
 ---

-Okay, let's tackle this.
-I remember wrestling (oops, pardon me, *dealing*) with this exact issue a few years back when we were building a distributed processing pipeline for genomic data.
+, let's tackle this.
+I remember wrestling (oops, pardon me, _dealing_) with this exact issue a few years back when we were building a distributed processing pipeline for genomic data.
 We needed the speed of asynchronous operations but the deterministic order of the results was absolutely crucial for downstream analysis, a common stumbling block when dealing with `futures`.
 The standard `futures` implementation doesn't guarantee the order of completion, and that was a problem.

-The core challenge, as I see it, is reconciling the non-deterministic nature of concurrent execution with the need for strictly ordered results. `FuturesOrdered`, as you likely know, is designed for asynchronous tasks where the order of *initiation* matters, not the order of completion.
+The core challenge, as I see it, is reconciling the non-deterministic nature of concurrent execution with the need for strictly ordered results. `FuturesOrdered`, as you likely know, is designed for asynchronous tasks where the order of _initiation_ matters, not the order of completion.
 It returns results as they become available, which often leads to out-of-sequence output.
 This is great for some use cases, not so great for scenarios where, say, your data processing stages depend on strict sequencing.

-So, the direct answer is: there isn't a single, universally accepted `FuturesOrdered` *alternative* that directly guarantees sequential results the way a standard, synchronous `for` loop would.
+So, the direct answer is: there isn't a single, universally accepted `FuturesOrdered` _alternative_ that directly guarantees sequential results the way a standard, synchronous `for` loop would.
 The very nature of asynchronous operations introduces uncertainty about execution timing.
-However, there *are* patterns and techniques that I've found effective in creating the *effect* of sequential processing, while still leveraging the power of concurrency.
+However, there _are_ patterns and techniques that I've found effective in creating the _effect_ of sequential processing, while still leveraging the power of concurrency.
 It's less about finding a drop-in replacement and more about crafting a solution that suits the specific needs of sequential processing within an asynchronous context.

 The trick generally involves using a combination of asynchronous primitives and a mechanism for preserving the order.
 It’s not a black box; you'll need to understand what's happening and ensure it's applied correctly for your situation.